menckend/dcnodatg/README.md

           -  Avoiding the need for dcnodatg to run *on* the gns3 server
   - Creates the connections between the GNS3/cEOS nodes, mirroring all inter-switch connections discovered in LLDP tables

-## Requirements
+## What you'll need

 ### Python

 - The dcnodatg project was written using Python 3.12.
-I haven't tested it with any other versions.
+  - I haven't tested it with any other versions.
-- The host running the dcnodat module will need to have Python and the packages listed in requirements.txt installed
+- The host running the dcnodatg packages will need to have Python and the packages listed in the dependencies section of pyproject.toml installed

-If you want to invoke dcnodatg programmatically as a python module:

-- install it with pip:
+- Once Python is installed, use pip to install either the test or "stable" version of dcnodatg (which will install its dependencies as well):
+  - For the test version:
+    - 'pip install -i https://test.pypi.org/simple/ --no-cache --user --extra-index-url https://pypi.org/simple dcnodatg'
+  - For the "real" version:
-  - 'pip install dcnodatg'
+    -  'pip install --user dcnodatg'

 ### GNS3 server